ITT23/assignment-08-replication-matthias-ruslan/documentation.md

 **TOGGLE**: To toggle the visibility of the keyboard, the user can press button 3 and button 4 simulatniously.
 The mouse should not be moved while doing this, as it can lead to the program recognizing a gesture instead.

-**INPUT**: The keyboard can be used to perform text input, by simply hovering over the virtual keyboard with the mouse and pressing button 1 (left click) at the chosen button.
+**INPUT**: The keyboard can be used to perform text input, by simply hovering over the virtual keyboard with the mouse and pressing button 1 (left click) at the chosen button of the keyboard.
 The initial keyboard only displays lowercase letters, but pressing CapsLK will transform some of the buttons on the Keyboard to enable more input possibilities.
-It is also to note that this will not trigger an actual left click on the mouse, as it would shift the focus from the chosen text-field to the pyglet window.
+It is also to note that clicking on the keyboard using DIPPID or the M5Stack will not trigger an actual left click on the mouse, as it would shift the focus from the chosen text-field to the pyglet window.
+This means the keyboard will not work when trying to use it with the actual mouse of the computer.